LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 In August, we notice a small amount of counters along with a small amount of observations, which also diverges from the guide, stating that August is an active counting month.
 However, a deeper look into the guide tells us that August, along with June, are active months for counting pedestrians.
 Thus, it can be a reason why we see observations for these months, as some counters might have included bikes and cars in their countings.

 # Daily patterns
-As it is difficult to obtain sufficient information of patterns throughout years and months, let us look at the evolution throughout the day, from 7 to 19 as these are the limitations of the dataset.
-For both bikes and cars, the peaks are in the morning and in the afternoon, fitting with when most people need to go to work, school or other daily obligations and back home.
-For simplicity it is also possible to only look at cars or bikes, by **toggling** either cars or bikes off in the plot.
+It is difficult to obtain sufficient information of patterns throughout the years and months.
+Instead, let us look at the development in activity from 7 to 19.
+For both bikes and cars, the peaks are in the morning and afternoon, which fits with when most people need to go to work, school or other daily obligations and return home.
+For gaining a simple overview, it is also possible to only look at cars or bikes, by **toggling** either cars or bikes off in the plot.
 <iframe src="/html/num_obs_by_hour.html"
 	sandbox="allow-same-origin allow-scripts"
 	width="100%"